DDMAL/Paco_classifier/README.md

 **IMPORTANT**:
 **NUMBER_SAMPLES_PER_CLASS** cannot be smaller than **BATCH_SIZE**.
 The image width cannot be smaller than **WINDOW_WIDTH** and similarly, the image height cannot be smaller than **WINDOW_HEIGHT**.
 Ground truth portions of layers have to be fully opaque and have alpha channel value of 255 (`img[:, :, TRANSPARENCY] == 255`).
 Any image that contains 0 fully opaque pixel will be removed from the training set.
 Exception will be thrown if all images of a layer are empty.

-Currently, these scripts require that the data have a specific folder structure.
+Currently, the script requires that the data have a specific folder structure.
 It is necessary to have a folder for images, another for the region masks, another for the background layer, and an additional folder for each layer different to the background.
 For example:

   - **datasets** `Parent folder.`
     - **images** `Folder for images.`